Our target is to improve our waste recycling rate by six percentage points by the end of 2030 compared to the 2024 baseline.

-We are committed to the food industry’s material efficiency commitment, where our goal is to reduce food waste and achieve a 4% increase in the waste recycling rate in our own operations and at the K-food stores by the end of 2026 compared with 2019, when the recycling rate was 74%.
+We are also committed to the food industry’s material efficiency commitment, where our goal is to reduce food waste and achieve a 4% increase in the waste recycling rate in our own operations and at the K-food stores by the end of 2026 compared with 2019, when the recycling rate was 74%.
 At the end of 2024 the recycling rate at food stores covered by our centralised waste agreement was 81%, which is two percentage points higher than in the previous year.
-We are also committed to halving the amount of food waste we generate by 2030 from the 2019 baseline.

 We were the first company in the retail sector to join the Construction Plastics Green Deal agreement.
 The goal of the agreement is to promote the circular economy of plastics by reducing the use of plastic and promoting the recycling of plastic in the construction industry.
 We have also joined the SUP Green Deal, which aims at reducing the consumption of portion packaging.
 Under this agreement, we are reducing the amount of single-use plastics in portion packaging in the grocery trade and developing new packaging solutions with our partners.